 '''

+// Operation choices: DOMOVE will move a disk

+// DOTOH corresponds to a recursive call

-public enum operation { MOVE, TOH }
+enum TOHop { DOMOVE, DOTOH };

-class TOHobj {
+class TOHobj { // An operation object

+public:

+// This operation type

-public operation op;
+TOHop op;

+// How many disks

-public int num;
+int num;

-public Pole start, goal, temp;
+Pole start, goal, tmp; // Define pole order

-/ Recursive call operation /
+// DOTOH operation constructor

-TOHobj(operation o, int n, Pole s, Pole g, Pole t)
+TOHobj(int n, Pole s, Pole g, Pole t) {

-{ op = o; num = n; start = s; goal = g; temp = t; }
+op = DOTOH; num = n;

+start = s; goal = g; tmp = t;

-/ MOVE operation /
+}

+// DOMOVE operation constructor

-TOHobj(operation o, Pole s, Pole g)
+TOHobj(Pole s, Pole g)

-{ op = o; start = s; goal = g; }
+{ op = DOMOVE; start = s; goal = g; }

-static void TOH(int n, Pole start,

-Pole goal, Pole temp) {
+void TOH(int n, Pole start, Pole goal, Pole tmp,

-// Make a stack just big enough

-Stack<TOHobj> S = new AStack<TOHobj>(2n+1);

-S.push (new TOHobj (operation.
-TOH, n,
+Stack<TOHobj>& S) {

-start, goal, temp));
+S.push(new TOHobj(n, start, goal, tmp)); // Initial

+TOHobj t;

 while (S.length() > 0) {

-TOHobj it = S.pop(); // Get next task
+// Grab next task

+t = S.pop();

+if (t->op == DOMOVE)

-if (it.op == operation.MOVE) // Do a move
+// Do a move

-move(it.start, it.goal);
+move(t->start, t->goal);

-else if (it.num > 0) { // Imitate TOH recursive
+else if (t->num > 0) {

-// solution (in reverse)
+// Store (in reverse) 3 recursive statements

-S.push(new TOHobj(operation.TOH, it.num-1,

-it.temp, it.goal, it.start));

-S.push(new TOHobj(operation.MOVE, it.start,

-it.goal)); // A move to do
+int num = t->num;

+Pole tmp = t->tmp; Pole goal = t->goal;

+Pole start = t->start;

+S.push(new TOHobj(num-1, tmp, goal, start));

-S.push(new TOHobj(operation.TOH, it.num-1,
+S.push(new TOHobj(start, goal));

-it.start, it.temp, it.goal));
+S.push(new TOHobj(num-1, start, tmp, goal));

+delete t; // Must delete the TOHobj we made

 }

 }

-}
+Figure 4.22 Stack-based implementation for Towers of Hanoi.

 '''

-Figure 4.23 Stack-based implementation for Towers of Hanoi.

-move operation actually needs only to store information about two poles.
+Figure 4.22 shows such a class.
+We first define an enumerated type called TOHop, with two values MOVE and TOH, to indicate calls to the move function and recursive calls to TOH, respectively.
+Class TOHobj stores five values: an operation field (indicating either a move or a new TOH operation), the number of rings, and the three poles.
+Note that the move operation actually needs only to store information about two poles.
 Thus, there are two constructors: one to store the state when imitating a recursive call, and one to store the state for a move operation.

 An array-based stack is used because we know that the stack will need to store exactly 2n+1 elements.
 The new version of TOH begins by placing on the stack a description of the initial problem for n rings.
 The rest of the function is simply a while loop that pops the stack and executes the appropriate operation.
-In the case of a TOH operation (for n > 0), we store on the stack representations for the three operations executed by the recursive version.
+In the case of a TOH operation (for n>0), we store on the stack representations for the three operations executed by the recursive version.
 However, these operations must be placed on the stack in reverse order, so that they will be popped off in the correct order.

 Sec.
-4.3 Queues 125
+4.3 Queues 129